emanuega/MERlin/docs/tasks.rst

 Parameters:

 * crop\_width -- The number of pixels from each edge of the image to exclude from decoding.
-* write_decode_images -- Flag indicating if the decoded and intensity images should be written.
+* write_decoded\_images -- Flag indicating if the decoded and intensity images should be written.
-# minimum\_area -- The area threshold, below which decoded barcodes are ignored.
+* minimum\_area -- The area threshold, below which decoded barcodes are ignored.
+* lowpass\_sigma -- The standard deviation for the low pass filter prior to decoding.

 filterbarcodes.FilterBarcodes
 ------------------------------